 The laws concerning defamation, especially online, are complex due to the intersection of long-standing legal principles with the First Amendment and with technological proliferation.
 The best course of action for a business will vary greatly depending on the circumstances of the case.
 Some disputes may be resolved by means of a letter from our office to the website owner demanding that the defamatory content be removed.
 In other cases, it may be appropriate to file a lawsuit to uncover the identity of the poster.
 Because of the anonymous nature of many Internet postings and the protections afforded to Internet Service Providers and Web hosts by the Communications Decency Act, it may not be economically feasible or wise to pursue a lawsuit of this nature.

 Our attorneys have established a reputation for providing honest, practical advice.
 If the potential benefits of a lawsuit do not outweigh the costs, we advise our clients accordingly and pursue creative alternative resolutions to have the defamatory statements removed from the Web.

 Take The First Step To Success

 To discuss Internet defamation and the options that may exist to resolve your case and protect your business, contact our law firm online.
-With offices in Lexington, Louisville, Greenup, and Ashland, and a government relations practice in Frankfort, Kentucky with a presence in Washington, D.C., we serve clients throughout Kentucky and the United States.
+With law offices in Lexington and Louisville and a government relations practice in Frankfort with a presence in Washington, D.C., we serve clients throughout Kentucky and the United States.

 News & Insights